-The ideal tenant has:
+Keep in mind that the ideal tenant has:

-- Monthly income 3x the rent
+- Monthly income that is three times the rent rate

-- Clean eviction report
+- A clean eviction report

 - Good credit score